 Chum salmon in particular show a preference for mainstem spawning habitat in the Coquitlam River (Table 2.5).
 This preference has been noted in many studies for Chum salmon in medium-sized rivers (Salo, 1991).
-In addition, adult Chum show a preference for spawning in the lower reaches of the Coquitlam River, (an average of 62% of adult Chum spawning in index sites A-C during 2002-2013; Table 2.3).
+In addition, adult Chum show a preference for spawning in the lower reaches of the Coquitlam River, (an average of 62% of adult Chum spawning in index sites A-C during 2002-2014; Table 2.3).
 Chum salmon have a brief freshwater residency and often spawn exclusively in the lower reaches of river systems (Salo 1991).
 Spawning gravels are also more abundant in the lower reaches of Coquitlam River.

 Pink salmon also have a brief freshwater residency period, but unlike Chum, Pink spawners made greater use of spawning areas in upper reaches of Coquitlam River.
 Depending on the year, the proportion of Pink spawning in the two uppermost sites (D and E) ranged from 44%-72% (Table 2.3).
-During Treatment 1 and 2, Pink salmon made greater use of mainstem sites for spawning than off-channel (55%-71%, Treatment 1; 50-76%, Treatment 2; Table 2.5).
+During Treatment 1 and 2, Pink salmon made greater use of mainstem sites for spawning than off-channel (55%-71%, Treatment 1; 59-76%, Treatment 2; Table 2.5).
 For Chum, there was a reduction of approximately 10% in the proportion of Chum spawning in mainstem habitats following the initiation of the Treatment 2 flow regime in 2008 (82%-90%, Treatment 1; 69-78%, Treatment 2; Table 2.5).
 It is not clear if this is an artifact of reduced observer efficiency in the mainstem when flows increased after October 22 or to the increased availability of off-channel habitats.
 Higher mainstem flows under Treatment 2 gave salmon easier access to off-channel habitats, and increased the amount of available habitat in some constructed off-channel sites and natural side-channels.
 The increased flows also provided new spawning habitat in previously unused side-channel and mainstem areas.

-Coho salmon showed a preference for the upper reaches of the Coquitlam River (sites D and E accounted for 59%-99% of Coho spawning during 2002-2013; Table 2.3).
-The trend of low natural or enhanced off-channel habitat use since 2006 by Coho continued in 2013 with near record low usage (12%, Table 2.5).
-Natural and enhanced off-channel habitat use dropped from 51%-73% during 2002-2005 to 9%-29% during 2006-2013 (Table 2.5).
-This shift coincided with the modifications to Coquitlam Dam and dewatering of the Grant's Tomb off-channel site in 2005, which accounted for the majority of off-channel use.
+Coho salmon showed a preference for the upper reaches of the Coquitlam River (sites D and E accounted for 59%-99% of Coho spawning during 2002-2014; Table 2.3).
+The trend of low natural or enhanced off-channel habitat use during Treatment 2 continued in 2014 with record low usage (8%, Table 2.5).
+The combined natural and enhanced off-channel habitat use dropped from 20%-73% during 2002-2007 to 8%-16% during 2009-2014 (Table 2.5).
+This shift commenced prior to Treatment 2 and coincided with the modifications to Coquitlam Dam and dewatering of the Grant's Tomb off-channel site in 2005, which accounted for the majority of off-channel use.